Wondering what the differences are between CBD vs THC?

-THC is most well-known for its psychoactive effects, and is often used to experience a “high”.
+THC is most well-known for its mind-altering psychoactive effects, and is often used to “get high”.

 Depending on the person and strain used, these effects can either elevate your mood and give you energy (typically accompanied with a “Sativa” strain) or cause you to feel lethargic, hungry, and relaxed (typically an “Indica” strain).